I’ll be honest with you.

 Adding members to the community

-2. Invitation link: Share an invitation link for easy community access.
+- Invitation link: Share a link for quick access.

-3. Import CSV: Import member lists from other platforms using CSV files.
+- Import CSV: Upload member lists from other platforms.

 👎 As of now, when it comes to importing CSV files, only one column of email addresses is accepted.
 I really hope that they allow us to specify to which course the email address belongs, so that the CSV import process would be more streamlined.